synterra/addictioncode/README.md

 ## How Coding The Mind Can Help Recovery

 I've found this method of addiction analysis extremely helpful in my own recovery.
-It gave me the means to overcome the largest obstacles in my recovery.
+It gave me the means to overcome my largest obstacles by analyzing them in a familiar way.

 1. The logic of the code explained why it's virtually impossible for the addict to overcome their addiction alone.
 You compete ineterally against something that hijacked 50% of your thoughts.
 Addicts need outside help and support to bring balance to the percentage of thinking about their `ADDICTIVE_DESIRE`.